 Back in the day, most of the credit card fraud was manual.
 Going all the way back to when credit card information was taken down on carbon copy paper.
 If someone got that copy, they could call in and order things from the TV or a catalog with your card.
 You’d have no way to know until you received your statement in the mail a month or two later.

 However, going through all the trouble to insert these devices and printing fake cards seems unnecessary anymore.
 All the hackers have to do is go after the companies where you used your card.
 There have been so many hacks in just the last year that it’s hard to remember them all.
-This article lists thirteen different hacks of corporations in the past year and that was even before the Starwood/Marriott hack that possibly affected over 500 million hotel bookings.
+This article lists the data breaches in 2020, and we’re only three weeks into the year.
+Remember, we’re not all that far past the Starwood/Marriott hack that possibly affected over 500 million hotel bookings.

 You see, no matter how protective you are of your information, once you use the card, the number is out there.
 And if you bought something online and had it delivered, your card number is stored with your name, your address, phone number, email and whatever password you used for that website.

 While it’s still a good idea to try and protect yourself and your financial information, you need to realize the question is no longer, “Will my information be stolen?” but, “What will I do WHEN my information is stolen?”

 While I used to have this happen to me every few years, I’ve now had to deal with someone using my credit card at least one to two times a year.
 Here are some things I’ve supposedly purchased with my card in the past (which I definitely didn’t do.
 My fraudulent self is much more interesting than I am).

 - Bought a three-day pass to the EDM Music Festival in Miami

 - Bought not one, but two sets of tickets to see the Orlando Magic

 - Bought gasoline from two stations within five miles of my home

 So what can you do to protect yourself?